Which place is cheaper, Chattanooga or Columbus?

 The winter brings many poeple to Columbus as well as Chattanooga.

 Chattanooga can get quite cold in the winter.
 Be prepared for some very cold days in Columbus.
 In the winter, Columbus is much colder than Chattanooga.
-Typically, the winter temperatures in Columbus in January are around 30°F (-1°C), and Chattanooga is about 40°F (5°C).
+Typically, the winter temperatures in Columbus in January average around 30°F (-1°C), and Chattanooga averages at about 40°F (5°C).

 In the winter, Columbus often gets less sunshine than Chattanooga.
 Columbus gets 105 hours of sunny skies this time of year, while Chattanooga receives 145 hours of full sun.